-CIARD nicely complements the role of AIMS.
-Where AIMS focuses on information standards, especially the AGROVOC thesaurus and AgMES-based application profiles, with AGRIS as a key implementer, CIARD represents a broader community, institutional base, and scope of action, with Task Forces on Advocacy, Capacity Building, and Content Management.
+CIARD presents a broader context in which AIMS can be effective.
+Where AIMS focuses on information standards, especially the AGROVOC thesaurus and AgMESbased application profiles, with AGRIS as a key implementer, CIARD represents a broader community, institutional base, and scope of action, with Task Forces on Advocacy, Capacity Building, and Content Management.
 The CIARD Content Management Task Force advocates the use of common standards for enabling the integration of information across institutions.
-The CIARD Pathways to Research Uptake offer concrete advice on broader issues, such as licensing and open access, techniques for retrospective digitization, policies for sustainable repositories, digital preservation, the exchange of information about news and events, and effective Website management (Web 2.0, search engine optimization, social media, and the use of Web analytics).
-19
+The CIARD Pathways to Research Uptake offer concrete advice on broader issues, such as licensing and open access, techniques for retrospective digitization, policies for sustainable repositories, digital preservation, the exchange of information about news and events, and effective Website management (Web 2.0, search engine optimization, social media, and the use of Web analytics).19